TAG Airlines Compensation and Reimbursement for Cancelled and Delayed Flights

 Right to Care

-Right to Care refers to a specific aspect of European Union Regulation 261/2004, which sets out regulations on compensation and assistance to passengers in cases of denied boarding, flight cancellations, or long delays.
+Right to Care refers to a specific aspect of European Union Regulation 261/2004, which establishes common rules on compensation and assistance for travelers in the event of flight cancellations, long delays, or denied boarding.

-The “Right to Care” under EU261 requires airlines to provide certain services and assistance to passengers affected by significant delays or cancellations.
+The “Right to Care” under EU261 requires airlines to provide certain assistance and services to passengers facing significant delays or cancellations.
 These include:

-• Snacks and beverages appropriate to the waiting time
+• Meals and beverages appropriate for the waiting time

 • Hotel accommodation if an overnight stay becomes necessary